Krupal-Patel/Python-Notes/tableau_5.md

         4. Add any relevant information that you would like to be included.
         5. Press "OK" when you're finished.
         6. Resize/reposition the annotation to make sure it's not covering any important information.
 To do this, first single-click on the annotation to put it into edit mode.

+## DASHBOARDS
+  - A Tableau dashboard is a consolidated display of many worksheets and related information in a single place.
+  - Tableau dashboards, also referred to as the **"core of Tableau,"** are used to compare and view a variety of data simultaneously.
+  - How did Tableau Dashboards get named the "core of Tableau"?
+For starters, many of the more traditional data visualization tools do not have this functionality built into their platform.
+If they do, it's either complicated to replicate or the analyst is expected to know how to code to produce a similar outcome.
+Tableau allows you to create dashboards with the same drag-and-drop functionality you've been using thus far in this course.
+This gives you more time to focus on producing insights and preparing content for stakeholders, as opposed to getting stuck trying to figure out the technicalities of the tool.

+### Interactive Dashboards
+  - To build an interactive dashboard, you would need to add a dashboard action.
+Start with a static dashboard, then access the dashboard action menu.
+Go to the top menu bar, click "Dashboard" → "Actions..." → select "Add Action" and examine the six different types of actions.
+      - Filter: Uses the data from one view to filter data in another view.
+      - Highlight: Calls attention to marks of interest by coloring specific marks and dimming all others.
+      - Go to URL: Creates hyperlinks to external resources, such as a web page, file, or another Tableau worksheet.
+      - Go to Sheet: Simplifies navigation to other worksheets, dashboards, or stories.
+      - Change Parameter: Users can change parameter values by directly interacting with marks on a viz.
+      - Change Set Values: Users can change the values in a set by directly interacting with marks on a viz.

+    - Dashboards are made up of a series of visualizations that, when combined, are greater than any single visual on its own.
+    - The Dashboard tab is made up of three sections: Device Designer, Sheets, and Objects.
+    - Device Designer: Allows you to customize the views of a dashboard.
+        Sheets: Allows you to combine visuals with ease.
+        Objects: Allows you to add unique features to dashboards and integrate them with other applications.
+    - As a data visualization expert, it is your job to make visualizations and dashboards as user-friendly as possible.
+No matter what background your end user has, they should be able to interact with your dashboards to find insights.
+    - The three most commonly used dashboard actions are Filter, Highlight, and Go To URL.
+Other options are Go To Sheet, Change Parameter, and Change Set Values.
+    - The Source Sheets portion of the Action interface can be found on all six types of actions.
+It includes three settings: Hover, Select, and Menu.
+The interactive setting Select is the recommended setting for dashboard actions because Hover can be challenging to control and Menu takes too many clicks.
+    - The Filter action interface enables you to filter an entire dashboard with one click.
+This interface can be divided into two parts: Target Sheets and Target Filters.
+Within Target Sheets, there are three options for how to filter data: Leave the filter, Show all values, and Exclude all values.